csc7/PP1_CI_TGC/README.md

 ___
 # 10 .
 Deployment

-The website was fully written in Gitpod and periodically deployed to GigHub Pages (in a main branch).
+The website was fully written in Gitpod, permanently tested with Gitpod preview, and periodically deployed to GigHub Pages (in a main branch).

-The final deployment is found [here](https://csc7.github.io/PP1_CI_TGC/).
+The fully deployment to be accessible by anyone is found [here](https://csc7.github.io/PP1_CI_TGC/), whose URL is https://csc7.github.io/PP1_CI_TGC/ .

+Based on the Code Institute's Love Running project content, the following steps has been applied to have the front-end final version deployed:
+1. Select website repository in Github account.
+2. Go to "Settings" (up in the menu, to the right).
+3. Select "Pages" in the menu on the left.
+4. At the beginning, in "Source", select "Branch: main", and click "Save".
+5. The URL address of the deployed website will appear on top of the page, as can be observed in the screenshot below in the drop-down item.

 <details>
     <summary>GitHub Pages Screenshot</summary>

 ![Deployment on GitHub Pages Image](docs/GitHub-Pages.PNG)
 </details>

+\
+After first deployment, several updates have been carried out before the final version.
+These updates were implemented in the deployed website from Gitpod, just by using the "push" command for every commit (change) in the ongoing development.

 <br><br>
 ## [Back to Index](#index)